hcanfly/Chessboard/README.md

 ## License

-Chessboard is licensed under the MIT License.
+Chessboard is licensed under the Unlicense.
 See the LICENSE file for more information, but basically this is sample code and you can do whatever you want with it.